+• Recommendations 2017-5, 2019-1, and 2019-3, Agency Guidance Through Policy Statements, Agency Guidance Through Interpretive Rules, and Public Availability of Agency Guidance Documents, which the President relied upon in issuing Executive Orders 13,891 and 13,892, which generally require agencies to announce the non-binding nature of guidance documents, request public comment when issuing guidance documents, and put those documents on their websites.

-- Recommendation 2016-3, Special Procedural Rules for Social Security Litigation in District Court, which the Judicial Conference of the United States relied upon in forming a special subcommittee to consider whether to adopt efficiency-enhancing procedural rules governing the over 18,000 social security disability appeals filed each year. - Recommendation 2015-1, Promoting Accuracy and Transparency in the Unified Agenda, which the Trump Administration followed by including rules that had been dormant for longs periods of time in the Unified Agenda of Regulatory and Deregulatory Actions. - Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, which the Social Security Administration (SSA) implemented in a 2017 regulation that will improve the accuracy of decisions in, and thereby reduce federal court litigation arising from, SSA's multi-billion dollar-a-year disability benefits program.
+- Model Adjudication Rules (Office of the Chairman, 2018 Revision), upon which a number of agencies, including the Occupational Safety and Health Review Commission, have based comprehensive revisions to their procedural rules. - Recommendation 2017-1, Adjudication Materials on Agency Websites, which SSA pledged to follow by making its disability adjudication decisions available on its website. - Recommendation 2016-3, Special Procedural Rules for Social Security Litigation in District Court, which the Judicial Conference of the United States relied upon in forming a special subcommittee to consider whether to adopt efficiency-enhancing procedural rules governing the over 18,000 social security disability appeals filed each year. - Recommendation 2015-1, Promoting Accuracy and Transparency in the Unified Agenda, which the Trump Administration followed by including rules that had been dormant for long periods of time in the Unified Agenda of Regulatory and Deregulatory Actions. - The SSA Representative Payee Program (Office of the Chairman, 2015), which the Social Security Advisory Board relied upon in its 2018 recommendations to eliminate abuse and fraud by representatives of elderly and disabled recipients of federal benefits. - Recommendation 2014-5, Retrospective Review of Agency Rules, which the U.S. Senate Homeland Security and Governmental Affairs Committee relied upon when favorably reporting legislation (S. 1420, 116th Cong.) that would require agencies to retrospectively review major regulations. - Recommendation 2013-4, Administrative Record in Informal Rulemaking, on which the Government Accountability Office relied in a report urging agencies to disclose to the public their policies regarding the treatment of materials submitted for consideration in the rulemaking process. - Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, which SSA implemented in a 2017 regulation that will improve the accuracy of decisions in, and thereby reduce federal court litigation arising from, SSA's multi-billion dollar-per-year disability benefits program. - SSA Disability Benefits Programs: The Duty of Candor and Submission of All Evidence (Office of the Chairman, 2012), which SSA used as blueprint for a 2015 regulation requiring claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence. - Recommendation 2012-8, Inflation Adjustment Act, which Congress implemented in the Bipartisan Budget Act of 2015 when it adjusted civil penalties for regulatory violations, with the result that revenues to the federal government will increase tens of millions of dollars annually.

-- SSA Disability Benefits Programs: The Duty of Candor and Submission of All Evidence (Office of the Chairman Report 2012), which SSA used as blueprint for a 2015 regulation that requires claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence. - The SSA Representative Payee Program (Office of the Chairman Report 2015), which the Social Security Advisory Board relied upon in its 2018 recommendations to eliminate abuse and fraud by representatives of elderly and disabled recipients of federal benefits. - Recommendation 2012-8, Inflation Adjustment Act, which Congress implemented in the Bipartisan Budget Act of 2015 when it adjusted civil penalties for regulatory violations, with the result that revenues to the federal government will increase tens of millions of dollars annually. - Recommendation 2011-6, Promoting International Regulatory Cooperation, which forms the basis of a 2012 executive order that promotes regulatory efficiency and enhances trade by reducing divergence between overlapping United States and foreign regulations. - Recommendation 2011-5, Incorporation by Reference, which the Office of the Federal Register has relied upon-both in a 2014 regulation and more recently in the revised addition of its IBR Handbook-to ensure that regulated parties and the public may access copyrighted private standards incorporated into federal regulations.
+- Recommendation 2011-5, Incorporation by Reference, which the Office of the Federal Register has relied upon-both in a 2014 regulation and more recently in the revised edition of its IBR Handbook-to ensure that regulated parties and the public may access copyrighted private standards incorporated into federal regulations. - Recommendation 2011-4, Agency Use of Video Hearings: Best Practices and Possibilities for Expansion, which SSA has pledged to consult as it maintains and updates the procedures and technologies it uses to conduct video hearings.